Centre for Economic and Social Studies

 The Centre for Economic and Social Studies (CESS) is an Indian autonomous research institute, established in 1980 to facilitate research activity in Economics and Social Sciences.
-It was a brain child of B.P.R.
-Vithal, IAS (Retd)., a former Principal Secretary to Government of Andhra Pradesh, Finance and Planning Department.
+It is one of the twenty-four 'Research institutions of all-India character' recognised by the Indian Council of Social Science Research.
+It was a brainchild of B. P. R. Vithal, IAS (Retd)., a former Principal Secretary to the Finance and Planning Department of Government of Andhra Pradesh.
 The campus is situated at Begumpet, in Hyderabad.